 Note that samples used for immunohistochemistry by the Human Protein Atlas do not correspond to samples in the TCGA dataset.

-Antibody staining in the annotated cell types in the current human tissue is reported as not detected, low, medium, or high.
-This score is based on the staining intensity and fraction of stained cells.
+Antibody staining in the annotated cell types in the current human tissue is reported as not detected, low, medium, or high, based on conventional immunohistochemistry profiling in selected tissues.
+This score is based on the combination of the staining intensity and fraction of stained cells.